josephlewis/leastcostpath/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 3 NOTEs when submitting to win-builder:
+There were 1 NOTE when submitting to win-builder:

-0 errors √ | 0 warnings √ | 1 notes √
+0 errors √ | 0 warnings √ | 1 note √

 * Possibly mis-spelled words in DESCRIPTION: leastcostpath (2:8)